mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 training data and the whole process is repeated again.
-The animation shows how the surrogate model gets closer to the truth with each iteration and how the acquisition function explores the input space by exploring regions with high uncertainty and exploits regions with a high prediction.
-This property, also called the exploration-exploitation trade-off, is a corner stone of the acquisition functions provided in NUBO.
+The animation shows how the surrogate model gets closer to the truth with each iteration and how the acquisition function explores the input space by exploring regions with high uncertainty and exploiting regions with a high prediction.
+This property also called the exploration-exploitation trade-off, is a cornerstone of the acquisition functions provided in NUBO.

 .. only:: html